paulkluka/viteProcedural/README.md

         * see the update in the browser
         * rinse and repeat
     * team collaboration using git
-        * use git to push and share your code on the github repo with the rest of the team
-        * similar to working with the frame code
-        * can modularize useful code snippets into classes and reference them in other files
-            * bjs playground is more of a single self-contained file - not very good for write once and reuse the code somewhere else
         * use git branch early in the process to work independently and avoid conflicts
-            * git clone the project to your local computer
-            * create a git branch with your name and the date of the branch creation, and push the branch to the remote github repo like so:
-                * git checkout -b larry-20250508
-                * git push origin larry-20250508
-            * the remote repo now has your branch and is tracked to the local branch that is under your name
+            * this process is described in installation notes above
-            * try to add and modify your own files rather than modifying existing files that you got from the main branch
+            * try to add and modify your own files rather than modifying existing files that comes with the initial git clone of the repo
                 * this would allow changes in the main branch to have an easier time to merge into your own branch if you want to get updates from it
             * do all your coding/testing/git-push/pull inside your branch, which would be independent from other collaborators
         * should you ever want to review and incorporate other people's contributions:
             * you can git pull, git checkout their branch, copy their code snippets
             * switch back to your branch and paste the code into your work for testing
             * commit your new work back into your branch and push
-        * for features that are deemed beneficial to the whole team and are worthy of pushing to the main branch:
+        * git pull request: for features that are deemed beneficial to the whole team and are worthy of pushing to the main branch:
-            * like a procedural asset that everyone uses as reference or a utility/function that everyone needed to use
+            * examples: procedural assets that everyone uses as reference or utilities/functions that everyone needed to use
-            * make sure you have committed and pushed your work into your branch first then go through the steps below:
+            * before going through the steps below make sure you have committed and pushed your work into your branch first:
             * step1:
                 * switch to main:
                     * command: git checkout main